Craig Lukatch

 Casey is an avid outdoor enthusiast with a strong passion for the environment.
 He has been the Director of Facilities for the last two years working on various projects to improve and restore Lacawac.
 Prior to Lacawac he was a professional free-skier traveling the country skiing for Samuel Adam’s, Ski The East and Peak resort.
 He was a freestyle skiing coach for a range of kids from beginner to Olympic level athletes.
 He loves anything that is adrenaline packed and is always seeking out the thrill.
 He has 10+ years of experience as a carpenter/construction worker.
 When he is not holding a power tool he is planning his next thrilling adventure mountain biking, rock climbing, or anything exciting outdoors.

 Natalie is a Pennsylvania native growing up in Archbald.
 She has always been interested in the sciences, specifically Wildlife biology.
 Natalie has a B.S. in Environmental Biology from Keystone College.
-She has been an assistant researcher for multiple wildlife-specific projects throughout the north and the southeastern United States, including brook trout research with the PA game commission, Northern saw-whet owl banding projects, and endangered herpetological-based projects.
+She has been an assistant researcher for multiple wildlife-specific projects throughout the north and the southeastern United States, including brook trout research with the PA fish and boat commission, Northern saw-whet owl banding projects, and endangered herpetological-based projects.
 On top of her research, she has worked at the Greater Scranton YMCA for over ten years, providing all-inclusive programs for children and adults.
 Natalie is also an adjunct wildlife and environmental biology instructor at Keystone College; she encourages her students to get outside and understand their surroundings and ecological impacts.
 Natalie enjoys gardening, hiking, kayaking, and fishing in her spare time.

 Experienced Senior Director Finance with a demonstrated history of working in the financial services and other industries including Non for Profit Organizations.
 Skilled in Analytical Skills, Management, external/internal audit and SOX compliance, Financial Accounting, Systems implementation, Month-end close efficiency improvements and USGAAP/IFRS accounting standards guru.
 Strong finance professional graduated with MBA from Fordham University - Graduate School of Business Administration.
 CPA in US (NY/PA) and Spain.
 Double nationality and proficient in English, Spanish and French.